 They expect the same from their third-party sellers.
 If you want to obtain instant visibility and be successful on the Walmart platform, you must make low pricing a priority.
 Of course, it needs to make sense for your business.

 To determine the best pricing, for both shoppers and your bottom line, you need to calculate what it costs to actually sell the items, then you can determine the markup required to be profitable.
-For a full breakdown on pricing strategies and calculations, check this resource out.

 Pro Tip: Already know your markup percentage?
 Try one of these strategic pricing options to make your prices much more attractive to shoppers.